chrisdobbins/node-controlled-relay-leds/README.md

   * Express.js
   * body-parser

-##To-Do##
-* Functionality to control the colors on the LED strip will be added at a future date.
-Because the RPi 2 only has two hardware PWM channels, this will likely involve moving everything over to the Espruino Pico, which has 21 PWM pins.
+##To-Do List (in order of priority)##
+* Rewrite and refactor using ES6
+* Unit tests
+* Add functionality to control the colors on the LED strip.=
-* Adding a computer-generated schematic.
-The primary hurdle to that has been the difficulty of finding an RGB LED schematic symbol.
+* Add a computer-generated schematic
-* Adding functionality to monitor door/window sensors and send SMS alerts.
+* Add functionality to monitor door/window sensors and send SMS alerts
-* Adding functionality to monitor a solar panel and battery charge.
+* Add functionality to monitor a solar panel and battery charge